bensmithett/tropical/README.md

 // </div>
 ```

-San Blas' client runtime will find this HTML and [`hydrate`](https://reactjs.org/docs/react-dom.html#hydrate) it with the same component and props it was prerendered with.
+San Blas' client runtime will find this HTML and [`hydrate`](https://reactjs.org/docs/react-dom.html#hydrate) it with the same isomorphic component and props that it was prerendered with.

 ## TODO